Having twins obviously changes your life in many ways. Read about the nine parenting lessons a mom of twins learned after she had her twins.

 It took a long time to reach the astonishment stage, but here I have stayed, watching my tiny twins grow into funny, fascinating individuals.
 I’ve never had a better surprise in my life.
-Here’s what I’ve learned along the way.
+Here’s nine parenting lessons I’ve learned about having twins along the way.

 You can survive on absolutely no sleep